intercamb-me/intercamb-configs/readme.md

 ### Running Containers ###

-First you need to create the Intercamb.me network on Docker:
+First you need to create the network "intercamb-network" on Docker:
 ````
 docker/create-network.sh
 ````